October 29, 2022

 Before our 2022 election, Marc Elias, founder of Democracy Docket and Elias Law Group, urged U.S. voters to “elect pro-voting rights candidates into election offices — not just secretaries of state, but local elected officials as well.”
 He urged voters to deprive obstructionists of the tools they’d need to suppress pivotal votes.

 Recent projections of voter fraud followed the criminally deadly January 6 domestic terrorist insurrection that resulted in the passing of seven people.
 Those who passed included five police officers.
 Incited by our criminally accountable ex-president, insurrectionists planted two pipe bombs and posted their murderous intention to hang Mike Pence.
-They erected a gallows and shouted into a megaphone, “Execute the traitors,” then brutally battered law enforcement officers in the bloody rampage they had intended to be deadlier.
+They had erected a gallows and shouted into a megaphone, “Execute the traitors,” then brutally battered law enforcement officers in the bloody rampage they intended to be deadlier.

-All complicit warrant an immediate criminal trial and incarceration followed by either removal from office or, as the impeachment article for our accountable ex-president rules, “disqualification to hold and enjoy any office of honor, trust, or profit under the United States.”
+All complicit warrant an immediate criminal trial and incarceration, followed by either removal from office or, as the impeachment article for our accountable ex-president rules, “disqualification to hold and enjoy any office of honor, trust, or profit under the United States.”

 In every election, do your part to end and prevent today’s multiplicity of threats by dishonest perpetrators and ostrich enablers.
 Solidify plans for you and your family and friends to vote.
 If possible, register for your state’s mail-in or absentee ballot.
 Some states provide online tracking of ballot status and email confirmations when your ballot is both received and processed.
 When you vote in person, verify your active voter registration and current polling place beforehand.